CAVaccineInventory/site/.github/pull_request_template.md

 #### Homepage
 - [ ] Click all the links, internal and external, make sure all open the expected content.
-- [ ] Verify map pins show information, can locate by geolocation

 #### /near-me
 - [ ] Verify searching by geolocation